intel/intel-inb-manageability/inbm/diagnostic-agent/README.md

 - `check_memory` - If min memory of 200MB present on gateway
 - `check_storage` - If min storage of 100MB present on gateway
 - `check_network` - If active network interface is up and connected to internet
-- `install_check` - Executes all of the above commands and returns result
+- `install_check` - Executes all the above commands and returns result

 Ex:
 - Dispatcher can publish on `diagnostic/command/install_check` with payload `{'cmd': 'install_check', 'id': 12345}`